anav000/go-log/README.md

 ./build/go-log --command="ls -la" --loglevel "info" --output "output.log"
 ```

-You can also provide a timeout value to the command execution defined in `seconds`, the following command will log the output of the command `sleep 5` to the standard output with the a timeout of 1 second, it will produce an error message because the command will take more than 1 second to execute:
+You can also provide a timeout value to the command execution defined in `seconds`, the following command will log the output of the command `sleep 5` to the standard output with a `timeout of 1 second`, it will produce an error message because the command will take more than 1 second to execute:

 ```bash
 ./build/go-log --command="sleep 5" --timeout=1
 ```

+*(Other examples can be found in the [`examples`](./examples/) directory.)*

 ## Credits 🙏